 Sentiment refers to the emotion or opinion conveyed in a brand mention, and mentions will either have a positive, negative or neutral sentiment.
 Praise for your brand is considered positive, while bashing rants are negative.
 Everything in between, including re-shared content, is neutral.

 Your brand’s sentiment will never be perfect, so setting a goal of 100 percent positive sentiment would be unrealistic and impossible to achieve.
-Since the majority of your mentions will have neutral sentiment, your goal should always aim to increase the positive sentiment.
+Because the majority of your mentions will have neutral sentiment, your goal should always aim to increase the positive sentiment.
 Start small and aim to increase by small, singular percentages.

 2. Benchmark for success